ClementTsang/bottom/docs/content/contribution/documentation.md

      You may also want [Mike](https://github.com/jimporter/mike), but it isn't really needed.

 3. Once you have your documentation changes done, submit it as a pull request.
-For more information regarding that, refer to [Issues and Pull Requests](http://127.0.0.1:8000/contribution/issues-and-pull-requests/).
+For more information regarding that, refer to [Issues, Pull Requests, and Discussions](../issues-and-pull-requests/).